nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 }
 ```

 This is a code snippet from a previous post of mine.
-The first and fifth line (the two longest) both render large without the `text-size-adjust: 100%` CSS block.
+The first and fifth lines (the two longest) both render large without the `text-size-adjust: 100%` CSS block.

 If we inspect element, we can view the HTML of the code block.